 Take note of the following quote from Clement of Alexandria, Stromata, 1, 5:

 “Perchance, too, philosophy was given to the Greeks directly and primarily, till the Lord should call the Greeks.
 For this was a schoolmaster to bring “the Hellenic mind,” as the law, the Hebrews, “to Christ.”
 Philosophy, therefore, was a preparation, paving the way for him who is perfected in Christ.“12

 Finally, consider the following question:

-How would the Greek concept of “logos” have been deficient for use in the Christian Church without Philo’s contribution.
-Please leave your comment below.
-And don’t forget to check out the featured book below.
+How would the Greek concept of “logos” have been deficient for use in the Christian Church without Philo’s contribution, or would it have?
+Please leave your comment below and don’t forget to subscribe.
 Thank you!

 - Mounce, Bill, “History of the Greek Language,” https://www.billmounce.com/greekalphabet/greeklanguage